Catholic Religious Transmission

 Mass attendance: 28% attend at least weekly, but 40% seldom or never attend

-Only 13% of American Catholics do all three of the above observances.
-However, at the other end of the spectrum only 13% of American Catholics do NOT do all three observances.
 The largest share of Catholics (74%) fall somewhere in the middle of this spectrum of observance.
 They may pray.
 They may attend Mass.
 They may go to confession.
 But they don’t regularly do all three (pray daily, attend Mass weekly and go to confession annually).

-Most time and attention have been given to increasing Mass attendance.
-That has likely fallen on deaf ears since 40% of Catholic seldom or never attend.
-However, 50% of Catholics pray daily, almost twice as many as those attend Mass weekly.
-Many Catholics may have lost interest in our parishes, but they have not lost interest in God!
+Much time and attention have been given to increasing Mass attendance.
+That has likely fallen on deaf ears since 40% of those who identify religiously as Catholic seldom or never attend.
+As we shall see, most have lost interest in our parishes.

-Blaming Parents for the Decline of Catholicism
+The Article Blames Parents for the Decline of Catholicism

 Modern life in the United States presents many obstacles to faith, and Catholic parents are, for the most part, failing—failing to effectively hand on a life of faith to their children.
 Much is known about what parents can do to more successfully hand on the Faith to their children, and we can therefore make some well-informed judgments about what parishes should be doing differently.